 Geopolitical tensions and protectionism continue to expose KONE to various business risks.
 In addition to the potential adverse impacts on the general economic activity, geopolitical tensions and protectionism could impact the competitiveness of KONE’s supply chain, and lead to increased costs from trade and customs tariffs.
 A significant portion of KONE’s component suppliers and global supply capacity is located in China.

 In addition to the level of market demand, competitiveness of KONE’s offering is a key driver of the company’s growth and profitability.
 A failure to anticipate or address changes in customer requirements and in competitors’ offerings, ecosystems and business models or in the regulatory environment could result in a deterioration of the competitiveness of KONE’s offering.
-Furthermore, ongoing structural changes in the competitive landscape of the elevator and escalator industry and customer consolidation in China, for example, could affect market dynamics and KONE’s market share.
+Furthermore, structural changes in the competitive landscape of the elevator and escalator industry, increased competition and customer consolidation in China, for example, could affect market dynamics and KONE’s market share.

 Engaged employees with relevant competencies and skills are key to the successful execution of our strategy.
 With the business models and ways of working changing in the elevator and escalator industry, KONE needs new organizational capabilities and new competencies on the individual employee level in the field of, for example, digitalization.
 At the same time, competition over skilled field workforce is increasing and securing the needed field resources and their competence management is critical.
 A failure to develop and retain the needed capabilities or obtain them through recruitment could have an adverse impact on KONE’s growth and profitability.